andcoa/SQLInjection/README.md

-# Exploiting a SQL Injection
+# Automated Blind SQL Injection

 ## Objective
 Simulate an automated blind SQL injection attack to extract password hashes from a vulnerable web application by leveraging conditional logic, character enumeration, and payload injection.